GuidanceMantras/GuidanceMantras/README.md

 - Swimming
 - cricket/badmiton/running
 - Gym/workout
-- Learn/teach your kids the Hindu Mantras, for an example like this one https://open.spotify.com/playlist/4DrHUz8VRzlKlLG5qut0Cz?si=e3b6e904dd6a4e9d
+- Make sure that your kids listen to Hindu Mantras for 5-10 minutes, for an example like this one https://open.spotify.com/playlist/4DrHUz8VRzlKlLG5qut0Cz?si=e3b6e904dd6a4e9d
-- Allow/Teach kids to think about their actions/thoughts everyday for one hour
+- Allow/Teach kids to think about their actions/thoughts everyday for one hour, which allows for reasoning, logical and critical thinking ability.
 - Kids should sleep enough for at-least 8-9 hours per day on weekdays, on weekends/holidays in the afternoon as well.
 - Teach kids not to follow any actors and actress, you have no benefits from them